Been There Done That

 Public relations consultant, copywriter and marketer Alan Page, near Buxton in Derbyshire, has raised profiles internationally, across the UK and nearer to home ...

 Providing organisations with mechanisms for profitable interaction with their many publics: that's what I do.
 So, who am I?
 Hailing from Newcastle upon Tyne (a 'Geordie'), I was compiling a school newspaper at 10 years of age, creating stories by interviewing a variety of locals and captains of ships docked in the River Tyne.
 Still at school, I won a national competition for creative writing and contributed all manner of material to a popular monthly magazine.
 Going forward, I was an undergraduate intern in London’s Fleet Street, working on the lively business desk of a national daily newspaper.
 That was a terrific learning experience.

-An English language scholar, Alan’s career unfurled into freelance journalism and copywriting.
-This ability to apply well-versed writing across the editorial and advertising divide is a rarity.
-He covered business and sport for the press and broadcast media; and honed copy for top advertising agencies.
-Along the way, there were teaching and design qualifications, plus a stint as a marketing executive.
+An English language scholar, after a flirtation with teaching I became a freelance journalist and copywriter.
+Ability to apply well-versed writing across the editorial and advertising divide is regarded as a rarity.
+I covered business and sport for the press and broadcast media.
+Words for TV, radio and press adverts were crafted on behalf of big-name, national accounts.
+Prior to starting my long agency career, I had a stint as a marketing director in the printing industry.

-Alan entered public relations management in the mid-1970s to lead an accomplished young PR and advertising consultancy crew in the north-east, catering for clients in chemicals, construction, electronics, leisure, sport and the public sector.
-Alan moved south to run the busy PR department at a leading business-to-business marketing services agency, soon becoming a director of the company and adding its corporate communications subsidiary to his management remit.
+I had always wanted to work in public relations and my PR management dates back to the mid-1970s.
+I brought together a talented young PR and advertising consultancy crew in the north-east, catering for clients in chemicals, construction, electronics, regional development and sport.
+Six years later I moved to Hertfordshire, where I ran the busy PR department at a leading business-to-business marketing services agency, soon becoming a director of the company and adding its London corporate communications subsidiary to my management remit.

-Click through to www.alanpagego.com for details of current business services.
+• Click through to alanpagego.com for details of current services.